mmnowak/mp3_ludido/README.md

 * Activity cards on Activities Page, Activities by Occasion Page and Activities by Age Page contain a button triggering the Remove from Favourites Function if the Activity is favourited
 * Favourites Page features a button triggering the Unfavourite All function

+17. I want to receive feedback when completed an action.

+* Flash messages appear to confirm an action initiated by user was executed.

 #### Database Schema

 ![DBSchema](documentation/readme/dbschema.png)